koldinger/Tardis/README.md

 Listing Versions of Files Available
 ===================================
-Files can be listed in the tardisfs, or via the lstardis application.
+Files can be listed in the `tardisfs`, or via the `lstardis` application.

-lstardis can list all versions of a file available.
-See lstardis -h for details.
+`lstardis` can list all versions of a file available.
+See `lstardis -h` for details.

 Comparing versions of files
 ===========================
-tardiff can directly compare two versions of a file in the database, or a file in the database, and it's corresponding version in the filesystem.
+`tardiff` can directly compare two versions of a file in the database, or a file in the database, and it's corresponding version in the filesystem.

-See tardiff -h for details.
+See `tardiff -h` for details.

 Recovering Files
 ================
-Files can be recovered in two different ways: via the regenerate application, and via a tardisfs filesystem.
+Files can be recovered in two different ways: via the `regenerate` application, and via a `tardisfs` filesystem.

 The filesystem approach is often the easiest method.
 In this technique, a filesystem is mounted which contains the results of all the backupsets.
 At the top level, there is a directory for each backup set.
 Underneath these directories, are the full image of the backuped directories in a standard directory tree, as they appeared at the time of the backup.
 Files can easily be copied out of this tree to their desired locations.

 Files can also be recovered via the regenerate application.
 The regenerate application takes the name of the file to be recovered, and can also be given a date for which to regenerate the file.
-Dates can be via the --date (-D) option, and can be specified via a large variety of forms.
-For instance "regenerate -D '3 days ago' filename" will regenerate a version from 3 days earlier.
+Dates can be via the --date (-d) option, and can be specified via a large variety of forms.
+For instance `regenerate -d '3 days ago' filename` will regenerate a version from 3 days earlier.
 Dates can also be specified expclitly in a wide variety of formats, such as "03/15/2014" to specify March 15, 2014 (obviously).

 Regenerate can be used to recover entire directory trees.
 In general, using regenerate to recover files will be siginicantly faster than rsync'ing out of tardisfs.

-See regenerate -h for details.
+See `regenerate -h` for details.

 At present, the regenerate application does NO permission checking to determine if a user has permission to read a file.
 Thus, any file in the database set can be accessed by anybody with access to the backup database.
 If this is a problem in your environment, it is recommended to disable the regenerate application (or at least protect the database with a password that you don't share with all users), and allow access primarily through a tardisfs filesystem controlled by the super-user.
 See Mounting the Filesystem below.